 - Assignment: whether either side can transfer the rights to another party

 - Schedule 2: Corporate hospitality functions

-- Schedule 3: Services and products that the Sponsor may sell at the event
+- Schedule 3: Services and products that will be sold at the events

-- Schedule 4: Industry sectors, product ranges and countries that the Sponsor may promote
+- Schedule 4: Industry sectors, product ranges and countries that may be promoted

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.